apinf/platform/INSTALL.md

 ## With Docker Compose -WORKING
 Have a server with minimum of 2gb ram and 20 gb disk.
 One core should be ok.
 Get a dns name for server - dont use aws as we are using let's encrypt and they have blacklisted aws.

 Make sure that you have github application created for this domain.
 You need this in step 7.
-Here is a good read on how-to: https://auth0.com/docs/connections/social/github
+Here is a good read on how-to: https://auth0.com/docs/connections/social/github authorization callback url needs to be like https://YOUR_SITE_DOMAIN:3002 including the port

 1. Create "docker-compose.yml" file on your server and copy content from [docker-compose.yml](https://github.com/apinf/platform/blob/develop/docker-compose.yml).
 2. In the same folder create file "docker/api-umbrella/config/api-umbrella.yml" based on example "docker/api-umbrella/config/api-umbrella.yml.example".
 ATTENTION: replace "example.com" on YOUR_SITE_DOMAIN for keys "ssl_cert" and "ssl_cert_key".